Stress in Children – Causes, Signs and Tips to Manage

 1. Stress in School

 Kids spend half of their waking hours at school, where they have to juggle academic responsibilities along with sports, extracurricular activities, and tuitions, leaving them exhausted.
-In addition, they might feel stress from trying to fit in a friends circle.
+In addition, they might feel stress from trying to fit in a friend circle.

 2. Stress Due to Family Issues

-Children look at their parents for guidance and support.
+Children look to their parents for guidance and support.
 Stress can be caused by problems at home, such as spousal fights and separation, economic issues, corporal punishment, dealing with mental disorders in the caretakers, and other issues.

 3. Stress Due to Environment or Media